nacorga/datataki/README.md

 - `sessionTimeout` must be at least 30 seconds
 - `samplingRate` must be a number between 0 and 1
-- `globalMetadata` is validated for each event (max 12 keys, max 10KB size)
+- `globalMetadata` is validated for each event (max 12 keys, max 10KB size, early size check)

 ### Route Exclusion